 The Prime Day 2020 date has not yet been announced by Amazon but we can assume the global Covid-19 crisis will mean it takes place much later in the year than usual, if it happens at all.
 The closer we get to Black Friday, the less likely it may be that we get any Amazon Prime Day at all.

 There were rumours of an August date, and then September, but now it looks like Prime Day will be later still, albeit not too late as to get too close to Black Friday.
 It all depends if the retailer can get back up to speed for normal global deliveries.

-Last year Amazon announced the Prime Day date on 25th June, so we are already well past the usual time of year when Amazon would reveal the big day.
+Last year, Amazon announced the Prime Day date on 25th June, so we're already well past the usual time of year when Amazon would reveal the big day.

 What is Amazon Prime Day?

 Prime Day is Amazon's take on Black Friday.
 While every online retailer gets involved in the now-annual Black Friday bargain bun fight, Prime Day is all about Amazon.

 The special day of deals is a members-only affair, so you'll need to be a Prime member to take advantage of the offers.
 Thanks to Amazon's 30-day Prime free trial, there is always the option to sign up, bag a few bargains, and then cancel your membership.

 Prime members are also able to take advantage of time-limited 'Lightning deals', alongside those broader Prime Day deals available across the site.

 Amazon Australia promises new deals every few minutes, with the deals dropping on the website and on the Amazon app (which gave members an early heads-up on the deals).